Books by Patti Liszkay

 I'm not talking about Elaine Chao, but McConnell's first wife, feminist scholar Sherill Redmon,

 Back then Tom was a graduate student at U of L and I landed a job at the Archives and Records Center working on organizing and cataloguing thousands of documents from the Louisville and Nashville Railroad into a researcher-friendly collection.

-Tom and I were oh-so-happy newlyweds at that time in our little apartment on Utah Street in Louisville,
+Tom and I were oh-so-happy newlyweds at that time in our little apartment on Utah Street in Louisville, with our mini-stove,

 But Sherrill McConnell, the name she went by back then, was no celebrity-type.

 Pregnant with her third child when she arrived at the Archives, Sherrill was a sincere, intense and purpose-driven person.
 But at the same time she was very sweet, kind and maternal and there was a gentleness about her that shone through her beautiful brown eyes.
 Sherrill was petite, and though she must have been eight or ten years older than me and was far from fussy in her dress or hair - I never saw her wear make-up - I always thought she was really cute.
 In any case, she was really nice and well-liked by everyone at the Archives.

 Tom finished his master's degree in the summer of 1978 and in the fall of that year we moved from Louisville to Columbus, Ohio where Tom had been offered a job.
 I never again saw Sherrill though I did keep in touch with some of my former fellow archivists for a while longer.